10 Free Adult Education Courses & Certificates 2026

 2. LINCS – English Language Acquisition

-This course explores how adults learn English as a second language and how to support their progress.
-It’s especially useful for educators working with immigrant populations.
+This course explores how adults learn English as a second language, with a focus on supporting learners from diverse cultural and linguistic backgrounds.
+It’s especially relevant for educators working with immigrant or multilingual populations.

-You’ll gain strategies for building language skills tied to career pathways.
+You’ll gain strategies for building language skills that connect directly to career pathways and real-world communication.
+That applied approach helps make lessons more meaningful and effective.
 A certificate is provided upon completion.

 3. LINCS – Motivating Adult Learners